 Residents' communication needs were assessed and a detailed communication guide had been drawn up for each resident.
-Some residents used pictorial charts to express preferences and plan their daily routine and one of the residents showed this system to the inspector using charts and pictures which were located in the resident's bedroom.
-There was access to the speech and language therapist (SALT) as required.
-The inspector read the notes of recent visit to the SALT and found that staff were very aware of the recommendations of the SALT and arrangements were in place to ensure that these recommendations were followed.
+Some residents used pictorial charts to express preferences and plan their daily routine.
 Easy to read versions of documents such as residents' guide were in place and were available in a communication folder held in each resident's bedroom.

 Residents had access to television, radio, social media and internet.
+Some residents had their own mobile phones and computers and were provided with support and skills training to use them, where required.